inayoun/CustomerService/README.md

 # CustomerService
-This project models a group of customers and a service-counter for a 9-5 work shift.
+This project utilizes object oriented programming to model a group of customers and a service-counter for a 9-5 work shift.
 The expected input is two text files:
 1. customers text file containing the customer number and arrival time for each, along with a constant service time per customer.
 2. query file containing the information wanted.\